Skip to content

 The second miracle leading to the canonization of John Paul II concerned a 50-year-old woman from Santiago, Costa Rica, Floribeth Mora Diaz.

-After receiving the bad news, Floribeth went home and was consigned to bed to keep her comfortable for the remainder of her days here on earth.
+After receiving the bad news, Floribeth went home and was consigned to bed to keep her comfortable for the remainder of her days here on Earth.

-Much to her husband's surprise, she got out of bed and told him that she felt well.
+Much to her husband's surprise, she got out of bed and told him she felt well.
 She also informed him about her encounter with the deceased pontiff.

 Floribeth subsequently underwent several medical tests—including new brain scans—which left her neurologist and other doctors wholly stupefied.